Ryan Kalt: Early Warning Report and News Release Regarding Securities of Dixie Gold Inc.

 This press release is issued pursuant to Multilateral Instrument 62-104 - Take-Over Bids and Issuer Bids and National Instrument 62-103 - The Early Warning System and Related Take-Over Bid and Insider Reporting Issues.

-The Divested Securities (a subtotal of 1,000,875 common shares having been sold today) trigger an Early Warning Report (Form 62-103F1) posted to SEDAR+ (referenced hereby) and this press release.
+The Divested Securities trigger an Early Warning Report (Form 62-103F1) posted to SEDAR+ (referenced hereby) and this press release.

 The Acquiror may sell securities of the Issuer either on the open market or through private dispositions in the future or may acquire securities of the Issuer either on the open market or through private acquisitions in the future depending upon market conditions, the Acquiror's investment objectives and/or other relevant factors.
 Other than the foregoing or as publicly filed, the Acquiror does not have plans or any future intentions which relate to or would result in any of the other foregoing matters.